DaimyoDev/Umbrello/README.md

 # Umbrello
 A CRUD application inspired by Trello.
 It uses local storage.
+Created with Tailwind CSS, React, Redux, Javascript.